pfekete77/RepData_PeerAssessment1/PA1_template.md

 numberOfRowsWithNA <- length(tmp[,"steps"])
 ```

-There were `r format(numberOfRowsWithNA)` missing in the original data set.
+There were 2304 missing in the original data set.

 The following strategy is used to fill in all the missing values in the dataset: